TangiLC/talec-table/readme(1).md

-<p align='center'>⚠️ This Repository is No Longer Maintained ⚠️  </p>
+<p align='center'>⚠️ This Repository is for Educational purpose and might not be maintained ⚠️  </p>

-🔴 Attention: This repository is no longer being actively maintained or updated.
-The development has shifted to another GitHub repository.
-We encourage you to check out the new repository for the latest features and improvements.
+🔴 Attention: This repository is not actively maintained or updated.
 Thank you for your understanding and support! 🙌.

 🙏 A big thank you to [Gil2015](https://github.com/Gil2015), the original author, for their tremendous efforts and contributions to this project!